turambar173/indigo-lbtda-onedata/README.md

 ### LBT Distributed Archive Use Case

-The Large Binocular Telescope (LBT) is an astronomical optical telescope located on Mount Graham in southeastern Arizona at an altitude of 3200m.
+The Large Binocular Telescope (LBT) is an astronomical optical telescope located on Mount Graham in southeastern Arizona.
 The LBT is an international collaboration of serveral partners, among which Italy (INAF: Istituto Nazionale di Astrofisica) and Germany (LBTB: LBT Beteiligungsgesellschaft).